suyzxy/Capstone-Project/document/source/II. Installing DeepLabCut on Computer.rst

-2. Installing DeepLabCut on your computer
+II.
+Installing DeepLabCut on your computer
 ============================================
 a.
 Anaconda downloading and installtion
 -------------------------------------------